jhuckaby/pixl-tools/README.md

 OBJECT getpwnam( USERNAME, [USE_CACHE] )
 ```

 This function fetches local user account information, give a username or numerical UID.
-This is similar to the POSIX [getpwnam](http://man7.org/linux/man-pages/man3/getpwnam.3.html) function, which is missing from Node core.
+This is similar to the POSIX [getpwnam](http://man7.org/linux/man-pages/man3/getpwnam.3.html) function, which is missing from Node.js core.
 This function works on Linux and OS X only.
 It runs in synchronous mode, and returns an object with the following properties, or `null` on error:

 | Property Name | Sample Value | Description |
 |---------------|---------------|-------------|